dnhrdt/whisper_client/cline_docs/systemPatterns.md

 3. Prefer manual verification for straightforward features
 4. Keep test framework minimal and maintainable
 5. Add complexity only when truly needed

+### Test Isolation Patterns
+> "Tests should be isolated from each other to ensure reliable results"

+1. **Current WebSocket Test Approach**
+   - Run tests individually using: `python -m unittest tests/integration/test_websocket_multiple_connections.py::WebSocketMultipleConnectionsTest::test_name`
+   - Document behavior of each test when run in isolation
+   - Compare with behavior when run as part of the test suite
+   - Focus on identifying issues, not implementing fixes yet
+   - Document findings in websocket_timing_dependencies.md

+2. **Basic Test Isolation Techniques**
+   - Use setUp/tearDown to create clean state for each test
+   - Ensure proper cleanup of resources after each test
+   - Verify cleanup success before proceeding to next test
+   - Use unique identifiers for test instances
+   - Add debug logging to track test execution flow

+3. **Practical Test Execution**
+   - Run individual tests first to verify basic functionality
+   - Document any issues found during isolated execution
+   - Only after all tests pass individually, attempt to run as suite
+   - If suite fails, focus on documenting the specific failure points
+   - Prioritize analysis over immediate fixes

 ### Testing Strategy
 1. **Essential Testing**